 Challenging brand building

-Less customer interaction
+Lack of one-to-one customer interaction

 What are your thoughts on Cloud kitchen?
-Do you think it’s future ready?
+Do you think it’s future-ready?
 Share your views below.